budmc29/buds-dotfiles/vimwiki/index.md

 # 1.TODO

+* [ ]
+* [ ] have general scripts and work scripts and add them to the path
+* [ ] run file update on startup and backup on shutdown (only if any of the watched files changes

+%% very old todo list
 * [ ] i3 separat config files for all machines
 * [ ] find a way to clean tmux opened sessions
 * [ ] when opens a new console swith to tmux and clean unused sessions